docusign/docusign-esign-php-client/README.md

 License
 -------------------------

-The DocuSign Java Client is licensed under the following [License](LICENSE).
+The DocuSign PHP Client is licensed under the following [License](LICENSE).

 More Information
 -------------------------